ipfs/ipfs-blog/src/_blog/2023-05-multi-gateway-browser-client.md

 ### Hooking into Chromium

-* The `ipfs://` and `ipns://` schemes are registered in [`ContentClient::AddAdditionalSchemes`](https://source.chromium.org/chromium/chromium/src/+/main:content/public/common/content_client.h;l=156?q=AddAdditionalSchemes), so that the origin will be handled properly.
+* The `ipfs://` and `ipns://` schemes are registered in [`ContentClient::AddAdditionalSchemes`](https://source.chromium.org/chromium/chromium/src/+/main:content/public/common/content_client.h;l=156?q=AddAdditionalSchemes), so the origin will be handled properly.
-* An interceptor is created in [`ContentBrowserClient::WillCreateURLLoaderRequestInterceptors`](https://source.chromium.org/chromium/chromium/src/+/main:content/public/browser/content_browser_client.h;l=1733?q=WillCreateURLLoaderRequestInterceptors), which just checks the scheme, so that `ipfs://` and `ipns://` navigation requests will be handled by `components/ipfs`.
+* An interceptor is created in [`ContentBrowserClient::WillCreateURLLoaderRequestInterceptors`](https://source.chromium.org/chromium/chromium/src/+/main:content/public/browser/content_browser_client.h;l=1733?q=WillCreateURLLoaderRequestInterceptors), which just checks the scheme, so `ipfs://` and `ipns://` navigation requests will be handled by `components/ipfs`.
-* URL loader factories created for `ipfs` and `ipns` schemes in [`ContentBrowserClient::RegisterNonNetworkSubresourceURLLoaderFactories`](https://source.chromium.org/chromium/chromium/src/+/main:content/public/browser/content_browser_client.h;l=1503?q=RegisterNonNetworkSubresourceURLLoaderFactories), so that in-page resources with `ipfs://` / `ipns://` URLs (or relative URLs on a page loaded as `ipfs://`), will also be handled by `components/ipfs`.
+* URL loader factories created for `ipfs` and `ipns` schemes in [`ContentBrowserClient::RegisterNonNetworkSubresourceURLLoaderFactories`](https://source.chromium.org/chromium/chromium/src/+/main:content/public/browser/content_browser_client.h;l=1503?q=RegisterNonNetworkSubresourceURLLoaderFactories), so in-page resources with `ipfs://` / `ipns://` URLs (or relative URLs on a page loaded as `ipfs://`), will also be handled by `components/ipfs`.

 ### Issuing HTTP(S) requests to Trustless Gateways